-Born at Perth, Ontario, he was the son of James Bell, the Registrar of Lanark County and the grandson of the first Presbyterian minister in the county.
+Born at Perth, Ontario on 5 February 1854, the son of James Bell, the Registrar of Lanark County and the grandson of the first Presbyterian minister in the county.
 Bell had a taste for adventure, and in 1866, at the age of twelve, he ran off to join the Perth Rifle Company as a bugler, to fight the Fenians.
 A much greater adventure presented itself four years later when he set out for the west with Garnet Wolseley, again as a bugler.
 He traveled west with the young Sam Steele, later a famous officer of the North West Mounted Police and the commander of Lord Strathcona’s Horse in the South African War.
 The two men remained close friends and in their later years were neighbors in Winnipeg.

 Like many other troops who came west with the Wolseley Expedition, Bell did not return to Ontario.
 He spent a year, in 1872-73, hunting and trading along the Saskatchewan River.
 Lieutenant-Governor Morris asked him to write a report on his experiences when he returned to Manitoba, and, in his report, he commented on the wild game situation, especially the state of the buffalo herds.